 From Dr. Bradley Hanson, Director of Folklife –

-The Tennessee Arts Commission Folklife Program has selected twelve teams to participate in the 2022 Traditional Arts Apprenticeship Program.
-Entering its sixth year, the Program is designed to sustain Tennessee’s diverse folklife practices by investing in the passing of traditional art forms from master artists to the next generation.
+The Tennessee Arts Commission Folklife Program has awarded funding to twelve projects as part of the 2023 Traditional Arts Apprenticeship Program.
+Entering its seventh year, the Program is designed to sustain Tennessee’s diverse folklife practices by investing in the passing of traditional art forms from master artists to the next generation.

-Each of the twelve teams selected to participate is committed to preserving a traditional folklife art form that is deeply rooted in their cultural heritage.
-The artists will embark on one-on-one training for an eight-month period.
+Each of the twelve teams selected to participate is committed to preserving a traditional folklife art form that is deeply rooted in their cultural community.
+The artists will embark on one-on-one or small group training for an eight-month period.